XOOMAR

 4 sources analyzedLow confidenceTrend10Freshness100Source Trust85Factual Grounding91Signal Cluster20

 The argument, laid out by Danelle Au in SecurityWeek, is uncomfortable for buyers and vendors alike.
-Agentic AI can accelerate detection and response, but if security teams treat usage pricing as an afterthought, they may build SOC workflows they can’t afford to run when the pressure spikes.
+Agentic AI can accelerate detection and response, but if security teams treat AI usage pricing as an afterthought, they may build SOC workflows they can’t afford to run when the pressure spikes.

 Agentic AI Will Fail in Cybersecurity If AI Token Costs Stay Hidden